ostyjs/nostr-hooks/README.md

 - `enabled`: An optional boolean flag indicating whether the subscription is enabled.
 If set to `false`, the subscription will not be created automatically.
 - `opts`: An optional "NDK Subscription Options" object.
 - `relays`: An optional array of relay urls to use for the subscription.
 If not provided, the default relays will be used.
+- `fetchProfiles`: An optional boolean flag indicating whether to fetch profiles for the events in the subscription.
+If set to `true`, the profiles will be fetched automatically.

 > There are lots of options available for creating a subscription.
 [Read more about the NDK subscription options here](https://github.com/nostr-dev-kit/ndk)